biagiodistefano/replus/docs/source/quickstart.rst

       ]
     }

-It will generate the following regexs:
+It will generate the following regexes:

 ``This is an unnamed number group: (?:\d).``